 * Locker room option (when at the Sports Center): Use the private changing rooms and shower facility on the top floor of the Sports Center, next to the Dance Studio.

-Call or email Taylor Smith of the wellness committee, email@example.com or ext.
-7571.
-You may take one trial class before registering, though please let Taylor know if you are planning on doing that.
+Contact Taylor Smith of the wellness committee, email@example.com.
+You may take one trial class before registering, contact Taylor if interested.
 Also, please keep in mind that we do not allow participants to roll over unused classes to the following semester, except in cases of long term injury or illness.
 If you do not see a package that is right for you, or if you are signing up well into the term or wish to add more classes, please contact Taylor and she will work with you to personalize your own class package.

 - The science of cells that never get old